Keyboard shortcuts

 weaveffi_error* out_err);

-Every generated function takes a trailing weaveffi_error* out_err.
-On failure, out_err->code is set to a non-zero value and out_err->message points to a Rust-allocated string.
-Always check and clear:
+Every function takes a trailing weaveffi_error* out_err.
+On failure out_err->code is non-zero and out_err->message points at a Rust-allocated string the consumer must clear:

 weaveffi_error err = {0, NULL};